ZupIT/horusec-docs/content/en/web/installation/install-with-docker-compose.md

 password: Devpass0*
 ```

+To change or disable the default user of the system just follow [our tutorial](/docs/tutorials/how-to-enable-disable-default-user)

 {{% alert color="info" %}}
 All backend services are exposed using **network_mode: "host"**, check if you have [**enabled Docker's configurations**](https://docs.docker.com/network/host/) to use this functions.
 {{% /alert %}}